-Freestones are larger, juicier, sweeter, and more comfortable to work with in the kitchen since the pit pops right out of a ripe peach.
+Freestones are larger, juicier, sweeter, and more comfortable to work with since the pit pops right out of a ripe peach.
 Many store-bought yellow and white peaches fall into this category.
 One of the most famous is the Georgia peach.

 Clingstone peaches—peaches that are harder to pit because the pit firmly adheres to the flesh—are mostly used for canning.

 Fresh peaches are available throughout North America starting in late July until the first or second week of September.